injcristianrojas/swsec-intro-backend-dotnet/README.md

 ASPNETCORE_ENVIRONMENT=Development dotnet run
 ```

-There¿'s a Makefile available if you want better support for this.
+There's a Makefile available if you want better support for this.

 ## Reset database